YasirHasn9/introductionToWebServers/README.md

 you don't have to wait for the user to update their browser, you can just choose the version of ECMAScript.

-4. V8 which is an open source
+4. V8 which is an open source.
+   It is the js engine that execute it while browsing with chrome. provides the runtime for js.
+   Dom and Api are provided by the browser
 5. asynchronous platform --> if you are performing a network request to read json, the execution of that code/thread will block until the response is ready